 Educational requirements for animal experimentation

-From 1st of January 2013 it is mandatory to have basic education in laboratory animal science before being permitted to work with laboratory animals.
+Since the 1st of January 2013 it is mandatory to have basic education in laboratory animal science before being permitted to work with laboratory animals.

 Everyone must be adequately educated, trained and competent before working with animals at KI.
 The knowledge must be species-specific.
 The requisite competence must be obtained, maintained (via continuing professional development – CPD) and demonstrated (upon request).